SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

 only whites (it was carefully designed to have multiple ethnic groups and both genders adequately represented: 26% Latino, 10% Black).

 Why do we have to be so crazy?
-Given we have to be so crazy, why do we have to be so _damn stupid?!_
+Given we have to be so crazy, why do we also have to be so _damn stupid?!_

 ## Conclusion: today is a good day